Kaelzs/SS-Modifier/README.md

 ### Remote resources

-You can add some remote resource to modifier, it will replace the line by the same group of the remote profile.
+You can add some remote resource to the modifier, it will replace the line by the same group of the remote profile.

 ``` Properties
 [URL Rewrite]